rsarkar15/Fat-Albert/README.md

 # Fat-Albert
-Simple python game with 8-bit music!
+Simple arcade python game with 8-bit music!
+Move albert around using the arrow keys so that he can get the candy - make sure he doesn't crash into any of his family members though!